Arcadia-Science/arcadia-software-handbook/guides-and-standards/standards--source-control.md

 ## Guidelines for collaborating on codebases with collaborators who are not Arcadians

 - Before beginning a collaboration, please consult with your manager and our legal counsel to make sure there are not licensing and legal problems with your collaboration.
 - If you’re working on an Arcadia Science repository with outside collaborators, the repository is most likely already public.
 If so, that’s great!
-If the repository is private, you can include the Github account to the repository as an “outside collaborator”.
+If the repository is private, you can allow your collaborators to access the repository by adding them as “outside collaborators” on GitHub.
+Please reach out to the software team for help with this.
 - Either way, the rules in this document as it pertains to code review and working in branches apply to outside collaborators as well.
 - If you plan to actively work on a repository with outside collaborators, it’s recommended to add `CONTRIBUTING.MD` and `CODE_OF_CONDUCT.md` files to the root of the repository to set expectations ahead of time.
 Default templates for these will be available soon.

 ## Common pitfalls and tricks to overcome them

 Git is notoriously difficult to use.
 It’s easy to get stuck in a quagmire of git branches and have no idea how to work your way out.
 If this happens to you, we’ve all been there, don’t panic!
 ChatGPT and/or Google are a good first option to see if you can identify a solution.
-If not, post in the #software-questions Slack channel to get help from fellow Arcadian.
+If not, post in the #software-questions Slack channel to get help from a fellow Arcadian.
 See below for some common pitfalls and some strategies to avoid or overcome them.

 - **Adding too many files or the wrong files into a commit.** Git has two strategies to help you avoid adding the wrong files into your repository.
 First, there is the `.gitignore` file in which you can specify file names or paths (including with regex!) that should always be ignored by Git.
 It might make sense to add things like `*.fastq.gz` to this file to avoid adding large sequencing files to GitHub.
 Second, instead of doing something like `git add` , it’s generally good practice to type out the names of the files you want to add explicitly (`git add 01-analyze-seq-data.ipynb`) so you don’t accidentally add something unintended.
 If you do add something you didn’t mean to, you can always remove it later!
 - **Starting from the wrong branch.** A branch can start from the `main` branch of a GitHub repo, or any other branch that already exists.
 Before you start a new branch, check that you’re on the branch you want to start from with `git branch`.
 If you’re not, use `git checkout <branch name>` to get to the branch you want to start with before creating a new one.
 It is helpful to customize your terminal of choice to always show the current branch name.
 See instructions [here](https://askubuntu.com/questions/730754/how-do-i-show-the-git-branch-with-colours-in-bash-prompt).